49 Different Types of Saws and Their Uses – Which is Right For You?

-The fret saw takes its name from the type of work it’s made for – latticework, from the French word for lattice, “freter”.
-A variation on the bow saw designed for cutting tight curves, fret saws are appropriate for very intricate work.
-Their fragile blades are equipped with up to 32 teeth per inch, making them both more accurate and more fragile.
-The name “fret saw” is sometimes used interchangeably with “scroll saw”.
+The fret saw takes its name from the French word for lattice, “freter.”
+As a variation on the bow saw designed for cutting tight curves, a fret saw is appropriate for very intricate work.
+Their fragile blades are equipped with up to 32 teeth per inch, making them more accurate and more fragile.
+The name “fret saw” is sometimes used interchangeably with “scroll saw.”

 9. Back saw

 With relatively thin blades and small, finely set teeth, back saws can be used for precise work.
-A heavy strip of brass or steel wrapped over the top edge of the blade helps to keep the blade straight, and the extra weight makes for easier cutting with less force applied.
-They are available in a variety of lengths and handle styles, variously referred to as tenon saws, dovetail saws, bead saws, and blitz saws.
+A heavy strip of brass or steel wrapped over the top edge of the blade helps keep the blade straight, and the extra weight makes for easier cutting with less force applied.
+They are available in various lengths and handle styles, and they are referred to as tenon saws, dovetail saws, bead saws, and blitz saws.

 10. Veneer saw

 Veneer saws are for small, fast work.
-Their blade size gives them a very limited range, but within that range, they can work quickly and deliver very smooth results.
+Their blade size gives them a minimal range, but within that range, they can work quickly and deliver very smooth results.
 Just make sure that you keep the teeth clean of debris.
-Used with the aid of a straight edge, these saws can cut square-edged wood perfect for butt-joining matched veneers.
+These saws can cut square-edged wood perfect for butt-joining matched veneers.
 Their reversible double-edged blades have fine teeth with no set.

 11. Coping saw

-Like the fret saw, blades of the coping saw are held under tension by their metal frames, and usually, measure 6 inches long.
+Like the fret saw, the blades of the coping saw are held under tension by their metal frames and usually measure 6 inches long.
 They’re most useful for cutting curves in solid wood.

-Because of how narrow the blades are (with 15 to 17 teeth per inch), coping saws are unable to be sharpened and must be replaced when dull.
-As the experts at Sawing Pros know, that cost can really add up over time.
+Because of how narrow the blades are (with 15 to 17 teeth per inch), coping saws cannot be sharpened and must be replaced when dull.

 12. Keyhole saw